The Masked Singer next episode and how to watch online

 The Masked Singer SPOILERS!

-So far five of celebrities have left the competition and had their identity unmasked.
+So far seven of celebrities have left the competition and had their identity unmasked.

 Episode 3: Saturday 11 January: Justin Hawkins (Chameleon) left the competition.